 The Ecology Institute brings together students, postdoctoral researchers, research staff, and faculty across diverse departments and colleges to foster excellence and innovation in ecology-based research and training at Penn State.
-The Ecology Institute acts as a bridge between The Huck Institutes of the Life Sciences and The Penn State Institutes of Energy and the Environment.
-The approach is deliberately interdisciplinary, drawing on diverse skills and perspectives (including the intersection with other disciplines such as geosciences, geography, sociology, ethics, policy, decision analysis, economics, landscape architecture, anthropology) across multiple spatial and temporal scales to address some of the defining challenges in contemporary ecology.
+Using a deliberately interdisciplinary approach to address some of the defining challenges in contemporary ecology, The Ecology Institute represents a unique conglomeration of the diverse skills and perspectives provided by many disciplines (such as geosciences, geography, sociology, ethics, policy, decision analysis, economics, landscape architecture, and anthropology).
+Acting as a bridge between The Huck Institutes of the Life Sciences and The Penn State Institutes of Energy and the Environment, The Ecology Institute can utilize a collaborative and integrative perspective to answer ecological questions across multiple spatial and temporal scales and think of solutions to our most pressing ecological issues.

 Building and promoting ecological science and its application through interdisciplinary research

 Forest carbon still plentiful post-wildfire after century of fire exclusion

 Forests in Yosemite National Park hold more carbon today than they did 120 years ago despite burning in a severe wildfire in 2013, according to a Penn State-led team of researchers.

 Biology professor, department head recognized for study of amphibians, reptiles